zwindler/demystifions-kubernetes/README.md

 We need `cfssl` tool to generate certificates.
 Install it.

-Optionnaly, to ease this tutorial, you should also have a mean to easily switch between terminals. `tmux` or `screen` are your friends.
+Optionally, to ease this tutorial, you should also have a mean to easily switch between terminals. `tmux` or `screen` are your friends.
 Here is a [tmux cheat sheet](https://tmuxcheatsheet.com/) ;-)

-Optionnaly as well, `curl` is a nice addition to play with API server.
+Optionally as well, `curl` is a nice addition to play with API server.

 ### Certificates